UniversalDependencies/docs/_cs-pos/PART.md

   lit. _Will-not-<b>if</b> rain, we-will-not-get-wet.&nbsp;_
   “We will not get wet if it does not rain.”
-  PDT tags the _li&nbsp;_ morpheme as particle and it is currently kept so in the UD conversion but we should probably convert the tag to `SCONJ`.
+  PDT tags the _li&nbsp;_ morpheme as particle and it is currently kept so in the UD conversion but it might be changed to `SCONJ` in the future releases.

 - At present the UD-conversion of PDT keeps the PDT convention on tagging the response words (“yes, no”) as particles.